G7DAO/waiting-list-manager/SRS.md

 # G7 Product Specification
 This product spec meets the functional requirements of the ISO/IEC/IEEE 29148:2018 Software Requirements Specification.
 Non-functional requirements that meet the ISO/IEC/IEEE 29148:2018 specification will be added at a future date as needed.
-Monday Test Again and again
 # Software Requirements Specification
 ## For G7 Waiting List & NFT Presale Manager
 Version 0.01 approved by BlocSecNerd for G7 Wait-list Prototype